AaronDewes/github-helper-bot/README.md

 ### What this bot does

 This bot has quite a few useful commands that should help you.
-Just run `/help to see them`.
+Just run `/help` to see them.

 ### Current status